stegripe/rawon/README.md

 The `/app/cache` volume stores:
 - `yt-dlp` binary for audio streaming
 - `data.*` for persistent settings (request channels, player states)
+- `license.json` for the local license grace cache
 - Cached audio files (if audio caching is enabled)
 - Cookie file and profile data from Google login (see [Cookies Setup](./docs/COOKIES_SETUP.md))